U.S. manufacturing shrinks, 10-year yield hits three-year low

 Concerns about the economy, which is in its longest expansion ever, were also exacerbated by other data on Tuesday showing construction spending barely rising in July.
 The economy’s waning fortunes have been blamed on the White House’s year-long trade war with China.

-President Donald Trump said on Tuesday trade talks with China were going well, but he warned that he would be “tougher” in negotiations if the discussions dragged on past the 2020 U.S. election and he won a second term.
+President Donald Trump said on Tuesday trade talks with China were going well, but he warned that he would be “tougher” if the discussions dragged on past the 2020 U.S. election and he won a second term.

 Across maturities, yields fell.
-The 10-year yield US10YT=RR fell as low as 1.4290% and was last down 3.2 basis points to 1.4741%.
-The two-year yield US2YT=RR was 4 basis points lower to 1.4660%.
+The 10-year yield US10YT=RR fell as low as 1.4290% and was last down 3.7 basis points to 1.4691%.
+The two-year yield US2YT=RR was 4.2 basis points lower at 1.4640%.
 The fall was greater in shorter-dated maturities, enough to steepen the yield curve out of inversion.
-The spread between two- and 10-year yields US2US10=TWEB was last at 0.50 basis points.
+The spread between two- and 10-year yields US2US10=TWEB was last at 0.20 basis points.

 The ISM report was “yet another piece of data showing a weaker manufacturing sector.
+That’s the story,” said Michael Pond, head of global inflation-linked research at Barclays.

-That’s the story.
-To the extent that manufacturing remains weak, that increases the potential chance for a recession down the road.
-That means lower yields and lower inflation expectations,” said Michael Pond, head of global inflation-linked research at Barclays.
+“To the extent that manufacturing remains weak, that increases the potential chance for a recession down the road.
+That means lower yields and lower inflation expectations.”

-U.S. President Donald Trump said on Tuesday that trade talks between the United States and China were going well, but warned he would be “tougher” in negotiations if the discussions drag on until his second term.

-“There are signs that point to a weaker manufacturing sector because of uncertainty due to the trade war and as long as the trade war continue, it will be hard for manufacturers to have confidence to start investing,” said Pond.

-Reporting by Kate Duguid; Editing by Bernadette Baum and Nick Zieminski
+Reporting by Kate Duguid; Editing by Bernadette Baum, Nick Zieminski and Richard Chang